z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ```
 zcc +zx -vn -m -startup=31 -clib=sdcc_iy bifrost_03.c ctile.asm -o bifrost_03
-appmake +glue -b bifrost_03 --filler 0 --clean
+z88dk-appmake +glue -b bifrost_03 --filler 0 --clean
-appmake +zx -b bifrost_03__.bin --org 32768 --blockname bifrost_03 -o bifrost_03.tap
+z88dk-appmake +zx -b bifrost_03__.bin --org 32768 --blockname bifrost_03 -o bifrost_03.tap
 ```

 The -m option to zcc causes it to output a _map_ file.
 The map is a text file containing the addresses of all the symbols the compiler encountered in generating its output.
 You can use it to find the location of main(), BiFrost, the tile buffers, etc., which can be useful when working with a disassembler, debugger or memory monitor.
-In this build, the first run of appmake uses the +glue target and (by implication) the map file to generate a single binary file containing the C program and the BiFrost*2 library.
+In this build, the first run of z88dk-appmake uses the +glue target and (by implication) the map file to generate a single binary file containing the C program and the BiFrost*2 library.
 It _glues_ the two binary pieces together, filling the hole between them with zeroes.
 This negates the need for the BASIC loader we've used throughout the examples, which loads two pieces of CODE.
-The second call to appmake takes this one large binary file and wraps a standard BASIC loader around it.
+The second call to z88dk-appmake takes this one large binary file and wraps a standard BASIC loader around it.

 The +glue approach is much less fussy than building the two separate binary